The Map is Not the Territory

 “All models are wrong, but some are useful.” - George Box

 This does not mean throw the maps away.
-A map you can trust is one of the most useful things a team has.
+A map we can trust is one of the most valuable things a team has.
 The point is to hold it loosely: use it to move, check it against reality as you go, and update it when the two stop matching.

 Old maps deserve the same treatment.
 A model being established does not make it wrong, and dropping everything proven to chase the new is its own way of ignoring reality.
-The skill is knowing which maps still hold, and fixing the ones that have drifted instead of throwing them out.
+A good map is compressed experience, and throwing it out to see for ourselves is a way of paying again for something somebody already paid for.

 Wrap-up